telerik/blazor-docs/components/grid/state.md

         // define constructors and a static method so we can deep clone instances
         // we use that to define the edited item - otherwise the references will point
-        // to the item in the grid data sources and all changes will happen immediately on
+        // to the item in the Grid data sources and all changes will happen immediately on
         // the Data collection, and we don't want that - so we need a deep clone with its own reference
         // this is just one way to implement this, you can do it in a different way public SampleData()